 Rich History

-The Oilers jerseys are somewhat consistent to the team’s play over the years, in that their best jerseys were without a doubt during the 1980’s, which was also the best their team has ever been.
-Though in the last 10-15 years they have went through some dark times, both their uniforms and on ice talent appear to be trending in the right direction.
+The Oilers jerseys are somewhat consistent with the team’s play over the years, in that their best jerseys were without a doubt during the 1980s, which was also the best their team has ever been.
+Though in the last 10-15 years they have gone through some dark times, both their uniforms and on-ice talent appear to be trending in the right direction.